jbarnette/jbarnette.github.com/_posts/2009-11-10-deploying-to-heroku.markdown

 periodic merges of `next`.
 If `git merge next` isn't a fast-forward, something's probably wrong.

-There are (at the moment) two Heroku environments, `app-next` and `app-production`.
+There are (at the moment) two Heroku environments, `myapp-next` and `myapp-production`.
 There's a Git remote for each environment:

     $ git remote
     next